hypernym-studio/frame/README.md

 **Frame** is designed to manage and execute processes in different phases of a frame-based loop, typically used for timed operations, making it ideal for game loops, animations or periodic updates.

-Organizes processes into distinct default phases (`read`, `update`, `render`), controls timing with FPS and delta time, ensuring smooth execution by syncing with the browser’s `requestAnimationFrame` method (or a fallback in non-browser environments), and allows dynamic configuration of frame phases with automatic type inference for enhanced development experience.
+Organizes processes into distinct phases, controls timing with FPS and delta time, ensuring smooth execution by syncing with the browser’s `requestAnimationFrame` method, and allows dynamic configuration of frame phases.

-**Frame** provides `play`, `pause`, `cancel` and `clear` methods for powerful control over the execution of the frame cycle, allowing advanced manipulation of when the frame loop should continue or wait for next update.
+**Frame** provides `add`, `delete`, `start` and `stop` methods for powerful control over the execution of the frame cycle, allowing advanced manipulation of when the frame loop should continue or wait for next update.

 These methods are super useful in situations where you need to manage the frame dynamically, such as when the user switches tabs and returns to the page.